Atedo Peterside: Contribution to politics and public policy in Nigeria

 In May 2020 he was named Co-Chairman (alongside the Finance Minister) of the Steering Committee for the new National Development Plan for Nigeria.

-In September 2020, Mr. Peterside was appointed the Co-chairman of the National Steering Committee for Agenda 2050 and the 2021 – 25 Development Plan that was inaugurated by President Buhari.
+In September 2020, Peterside was appointed the Co-chairman of the National Steering Committee for Agenda 2050 and the 2021 – 25 Development Plan that was inaugurated by President Buhari.
 At the inauguration, on 9 September 2020, he made some pertinent opening remarks at the televised Inaugural Meeting of the Steering Committee which held on that same day.
 The assignment ended when Buhari's tenure ended on 29 May 2023.

-On Friday, 23 October 2020, Atedo Peterside made a landmark appearance on Arise TV's Morning Show from 9am to 10am during which he was interviewed by a panel of 3 journalists.
-The frank, bold and very informative interview engaged and gripped the nation in the aftermath of the #EndSARS and #EndPoliceBrutality Protests which had attained global attention and which were marred by the tragic Lekki Toll Gate shootings of peaceful protesters who were singing and waving the Nigerian National Flag on October 20, 2020; Bloody Tuesday.
-In a gripping interview, Atedo Peterside condoled families who had lost loved ones, criticised President Buhari's address to the nation on 22 October 2020, admonished the authorities for illegally trying to block the bank accounts of some of the Protest sympathisers and pointed the way forward for the youths via political activism and the forthcoming 2023 elections.
+On 23 October 2020, Peterside appeared on Arise TV's Morning Show, where he was interviewed by a panel of three journalists regarding the aftermath of the #EndSARS and #EndPoliceBrutality protests.
+During the interview, he offered condolences to families who had lost relatives, criticised President Buhari's address to the nation of 22 October 2020, expressed concern over reports that authorities had attempted to freeze the bank accounts of protest supporters, and encouraged youth participation in the political process ahead of the 2023 elections.

-In late November 2021, Atedo Peterside published an article in major Nigerian newspapers entitled: 2023 elections: Hitting rock bottom, finding a way up.